 your baby is draining your breast properly, so that it feels lighter after a feed

 For more tips, watch this video on attachment found on Raising Children Network.

-Breastfeeding is natural but it can take time for you and your baby to learn what works best for the two of you.
-If you have any questions or any problems, don’t be afraid to seek help from your midwife or lactation consultant, or you can call the Breastfeeding Helpline on 1800 686 268 (1800 mum2mum).
+If you have any questions or any problems, don’t be afraid to seek help from your midwife, or lactation consultant, Child and Family Health Nurse or you can call the Breastfeeding Helpline on 1800 686 268 (1800 mum2mum).